strome-org/microsoft-365-docs-test/microsoft-365/compliance/gdpr-dsr-Windows.md

 * **Privacy web form** — If your users are unable access the data they’re looking for or wish to port their data, they can always contact the Microsoft [Privacy web form](https://privacy.microsoft.com/en-US/privacy-questions), which will respond to requests to access, change, update or delete personal data within 30 days.

 Microsoft recognizes that organizations have different needs than individuals when addressing privacy.
-Your IT administrator may decide to preconfigure privacy settings for users and prevent them from controlling these settings or using the Diagnostic Data Viewer.
+Your IT administrator may decide to preconfigure privacy settings for your users and prevent them from controlling these settings or using the Diagnostic Data Viewer.
 Some organizations may also restrict users from having a Microsoft account.
-If users are not allowed to have a Microsoft account for the computer they use at work, DSR support currently will be more limited because users will not be able to view, control, or delete their activity data for the computer they use at work through the Privacy Dashboard, and DSR support via the Privacy web form will also be limited.
+If your users are not allowed to have a Microsoft account for the computer they use at work, DSR support currently will be more limited because users will not be able to view, control, or delete their activity data for the computer they use at work through the Privacy Dashboard, and DSR support via the Privacy web form will also be limited.

 >[!IMPORTANT]
->If your IT administrator restricts users from changing privacy settings or controlling their data, your organization will need to provide users with its own support for DSRs for Windows products.
+>If your IT administrator restricts your users from changing privacy settings or controlling their data, your organization will need to provide users with its own support for DSRs for Windows products.
 For example, your IT administrator can use group policies to manage user data and the IT administrator dashboard to delete user data.

 ## Microsoft as processor